hmrc/income-tax-mtd-changelog/README.md

 - `adjustableSummaryCalculation.outstandingBusinessIncome`
 - `adjustedSummaryCalculation.outstandingBusinessIncome`

-##### Removed
+##### Changed

 Retrieve a Self-Employment Business Source Adjustable Summary:

-Remove the following optional fields from the response body for tax years 2025-26 onwards:
+Deprecate the following optional fields from the response body for tax years 2025-26 onwards (these fields are deprecated and will be removed in a future release):

 - `adjustableSummaryCalculation.additions.outstandingBusinessIncome`
 - `adjustedSummaryCalculation.additions.outstandingBusinessIncome`

+~~##### Removed
+Retrieve a Self-Employment Business Source Adjustable Summary:
+Remove the following optional fields from the response body for tax years 2025-26 onwards:
+`adjustableSummaryCalculation.additions.outstandingBusinessIncome` and  `adjustedSummaryCalculation.additions.outstandingBusinessIncome`~~
+(Note: These fields are deprecated, not yet removed, and remain supported until a future release.)

 ---